Hoang0211/netflix-clone/README.md

 ## Technologies Used

-- React.js (Hooks)
+This project uses static data and GitHub Pages for deployment.

-- React-router
+- CSS Module
-- Context API
+- Firebase
-- CSS Modules/SCSS
+- React.js
-- Firebase authentication
+- CSS Module
-- GitHub Pages
+- SCSS

 [Back To Top](#Table-Of-Contents)